Gnocchi … Two Ways

 Arrange the gnocchi in a single layer on the prepared baking sheets making sure they don’t touch.
 Cover with plastic wrap and refrigerate up to 4 hours.
 If you want to hold them longer, freeze until hard, transfer to a zip-top freezer bag and keep frozen for up to 1 month.
 Do not defrost before cooking.

 Melt 2 T. butter in a large skillet over medium heat.
 Add the shallots and a generous pinch of salt.
-Cook, stirring occasionally, until the shallots are tender and becoming translucent, about 2 minutes.
+Cook, occasionally stirring until the shallots are tender and translucent, about 2 minutes.
 Add 1 T. of lemon juice, the zest from the remaining lemon and thyme.
 Cook about 30 seconds.
 If you are pan frying, add the wine and bring to a simmer.
 (If you are boiling the gnocchi, see instructions for finishing the sauce below.)
 Whisk in the remaining 2 T. butter.
 Keep warm while you cook the gnocchi.

-Melt butter and olive oil in a large skillet over medium high heat.
+Melt butter and olive oil in a large skillet over medium-high heat.
 Add the gnocchi in a single layer and fry until golden brown (about 2 minutes per side depending on the size of your gnocchi – carefully taste one to be sure it is cooked).
 Transfer with a slotted spoon to the shallot sauce and toss gently to coat.
 Season to taste with salt and fresh ground pepper.
 Cut the zested lemons into wedges.
 Serve with more grated cheese and a big squeeze of the lemon wedge.

 Bring a large pot of well-salted water to a boil.
 Reduce the water to a simmer and add the gnocchi.
 Cook, stirring once, until they float to the surface, about 2 to 3 minutes.
 Remove them immediately when they reach the surface with a slotted spoon.

-While the gnocchi are cooking, transfer ¼ c. of the starchy cooking water to the skillet with the shallots, lemon and thyme.
+While the gnocchi is cooking, transfer ¼ c. of the starchy cooking water to the skillet with the shallots, lemon, and thyme.
 Bring to a simmer and whisk in the remaining 2 T. butter.
 Transfer the cooked gnocchi to the sauce and gently toss to coat.
 Season to taste with salt and fresh ground pepper.
 Cut the zested lemons into wedges.
 Serve with more grated cheese and a big squeeze of the lemon wedge.